Engee documentation

 Details

-The positions of the conformal antenna sublattice elements given as a matrix of real values 3 by N, where N is the number of elements in the conformal sublattice.
-Each column of this matrix represents the position [x;y;z] of the antenna sublattice element in the local coordinate system of the antenna sublattice.
+The positions of the elements of the conformal antenna sublattice, given as a matrix of real values 3 by N, where N is the number of elements in the conformal sublattice.
+Each column of this matrix represents the position [x;y;z] of an element of the antenna sublattice in the local coordinate system of the antenna sublattice.
 The origin of the local coordinate system is (0,0,0).
-The units of measurement are metres.
+The units of measurement are meters.

 Dependencies